annnniexu/tp/docs/DeveloperGuide.md

        Expected: No expense is removed and an error message will be shown.

 ### Converting currency
-1. Converting a local curreny to a foreign currency
+1. Converting a local currency to a foreign currency
     1. Test case: `change 100 /from sgd /to jyp`

        Expected: The conversion of 100 singapore dollars to japanese yen will be shown